YaroSpace/lua-console.nvim/README.md

 - Install, press the mapped key `` ` `` and start exploring.
 - Enter code as normal, in insert mode.
 - Hit `Enter` in normal mode to evaluate a variable, statement or an expression in the current line.
-- Visually select a range of lines and press `Enter` to evaluate the code in the range or use `<S-Enter>` to evaluate the whole console.
+- Visually select a region or range of lines and press `Enter` to evaluate the code in the range or use `<S-Enter>` to evaluate the whole console.
 - The evaluation of the last line is returned and printed, so no `return` is needed in most cases.
   To avoid noise, if the return of your execution is `nil`, e.g. from a loop or a function without return, it will not be printed, but shown as virtual text.
   The result of assignments on the last line will be also shown as virtual text.